 “It’s kind of a warm blanket,” he summarized.
 “You feel more comfortable, you know where you’re going, and that you can see what you need to see.”

-To see more of how Kroger used Dynatrace’s cloud monitoring capabilities to deliver seamless customer experiences and enable its transformation, watch the interview, and find the full list of Perform 2021 sessions using the local links below.
+To see more of how Kroger used Dynatrace’s cloud monitoring capabilities to deliver seamless customer experiences and enable its transformation, watch the interview below.